 Today, total Canadian household debt outstanding has risen to just a shade below $2 trillion, and in the second quarter of this year, that number exceeded our country’s overall GDP for the first time ever.
 Of that total, our current mortgage debt outstanding accounts for about $1.3 trillion, and that number is skewed toward relatively new housing-market entrants because about one-third of Canadian home owners are mortgage free.

 As our overall household debt level has continued to expand, so too have the vulnerabilities associated with it, and against that backdrop, I believe that our policy makers’ instinct to take further action was prudent.
-(The question about whether they took the right action is still up for debate, and I’ll offer my take on that question below.) read more…David Larock is an independent full-time mortgage planner and industry insider.
+(The question about whether they took the right action is still up for debate, and I’ll offer my take on that question below.) read more…David Larock is an independent full-time mortgage agent and industry insider.
 If you are purchasing, refinancing or renewing your mortgage, contact Dave or apply for a Mortgage Check-up to obtain the best available rates and terms.

 ** Update on the new mortgage rules that will be implemented on November 30 – The Department of Finance has modified its original announcement that it will no longer default insure rental-property mortgages.
 After November 30, rental properties with two to four units will now still be eligible for mortgage insurance (but one-unit rental properties will not).**